dgarske/wolfssl/wrapper/CSharp/README.md

 Select the CPU type, configuration, and target file. select `Build` and either `Rebuild Solution` or `Build Solution`.

-If you have problems with the .dll you can change the output path by going into the Solution Explorer, left clicking the solution you wish to configure, select Properties and then Output Directory.
-The default is, `bin\$(Configuration)\$(Platform)\`

 ## Linux (Ubuntu) using mono

 Prerequisites for linux: